Kuadrant/architecture/rfcs/0000-limitador-multithread-inmemory.md

 #### Accuracy mode

-* In Accuracy mode, we need to strictly adhere to the defined limits by denying requests that exeed the limits for each Counter Object.
+* In Accuracy mode, we need to strictly adhere to the defined limits by denying requests that exceed the limits for each Counter Object.
-* Check and update Counter values atomically to maintin consistency and prevent race conditions.
+* Check and update Counter values atomically to maintain consistency and prevent race conditions.
 * Enforce rate limits accurately by comparing the number of hits within the sliding window to the defined limit.

 #### Throughput mode

 * In Throughput mode, we need to prioritize maximizing the number of requests that can be processed concurrently over strict adherence to defined limits.
-* Allowing request to proceed even if they temproarly exceed the defined limits, favouring higher request rates.
+* Allowing request to proceed even if they temporarily exceed the defined limits, favouring higher request rates.
-* We should use appropriate concurrency mechanisms and CAS oeprations to handle request efficiently while maintaining consistency in the counter data.
+* We should use appropriate concurrency mechanisms and CAS operations to handle requests efficiently while maintaining consistency in the counter data.
 We might not need to use locks, but we need to be careful with the CAS operations nonetheless.